brlauuu/zf_brain/README.md

 # Emergence of neuronal diversity during vertebrate brain development

-Bushra Raj, Ph.D.; Jeffrey Farrell; Jialin Liu; Jakob El Kholtei; Adam Carte; Joaquin Navajas Acedo; Lucia Du; Aaron McKenna; Đorđe Relić; Jessica Leslie; Alexander Schier
+Bushra Raj, Ph.D.; Jeffrey A. Farrell; Jialin Liu; Jakob El Kholtei; Adam N. Carte; Joaquin Navajas Acedo; Lucia Y. Du; Aaron McKenna; Đorđe Relić; Jessica M. Leslie; Alexander F. Schier

-Neurogenesis comprises many steps from progenitor proliferation to neuronal differentiation and maturation.
-These processes are highly regulated, but the landscape of transcriptional changes underlying brain development are poorly characterized.
-Here, we describe a developmental single-cell RNA-seq catalog of ~220,000 zebrafish brain cells encompassing 12 stages from 12 hours post-fertilization to 15 days post-fertilization.
-We characterize known and novel gene markers for ~800 clusters and provide an overview of the diversification of neurons and progenitors across these timepoints.
-We also introduce an optimized version of the GESTALT lineage recorder that enables higher expression and recovery of Cas9-edited barcodes to query lineage segregation.
+Neurogenesis comprises many highly regulated processes including proliferation, differentiation, and maturation.
+However, the transcriptional landscapes underlying brain development are poorly characterized.
+We describe a developmental single-cell catalog of ∼220,000 zebrafish brain cells encompassing 12 stages from embryo to larva.
+We characterize known and novel gene markers for ∼800 clusters and provide an overview of the diversification of neurons and progenitors across these time points.
+We also introduce an optimized GESTALT lineage recorder that enables higher expression and recovery of Cas9-edited barcodes to query lineage segregation.
 Cell type characterization indicates that most embryonic neural progenitor states are transitory and transcriptionally distinct from neural progenitors of post-embryonic stages.
 Reconstruction of cell specification trajectories reveals that late-stage retinal neural progenitors transcriptionally overlap cell states observed in the embryo.
 The zebrafish brain development atlas provides a resource to define and manipulate specific subsets of neurons and to uncover the molecular mechanisms underlying vertebrate neurogenesis.

 Co-corresponding authors.
-Email: bushranraj@gmail.com(B.R.); schier@mcb.harvard.edu(A.F.S.)
+Email: Bushra Raj (bushranraj@gmail.com); Alexander F. Schier (alex.schier@unibas.ch)

 https://doi.org/10.1016/j.neuron.2020.09.023